iPaha1/iPaha1/README.md

 # Hello, I'm Isaac Paha 👋

-I'm a second-year computing student at the Open University in London, passionate about technology and software development. 🚀
+I'm a final-year computing student at the Open University in London, passionate about technology and software development. 🚀

 ## About Me
 - 🌟 I have an insatiable curiosity for all things tech, and I'm constantly exploring and learning about new technologies.